lintmash/lintmash/README.md

 # Well Hello there stranger, How did you get to this side of town?

 ## (੭*ˊᵕˋ)੭* ̀ˋ what to know:
-you can call me mash, not mash potato.
+you can call me lint-mash, not mash potato.
 I'm an aspiring developer, who is continuously improving my skills committed to the loving the craft in hopes that one day.
 It loves me back.